MarijnSt/soccermatics-project-1/README.md

 ## Conclusion

-People might critize his efficiency in terms of goals and assists but he clearly is an extremely dangerous player in attack that any team could use.
+People might criticize his efficiency in terms of goals and assists but he clearly is an extremely dangerous player in attack that any team could use.

 Now let's take a closer look at his dribbles: